 The A New Tax System (Family Assistance) (Administration) Act 1999 (FA(Admin)Act) sets out the circumstances in which protected information can be obtained, recorded, disclosed and otherwise used.
-FAO staff can only deal with protected information in a manner consistent with the law.
+Centrelink staff can only deal with protected information in a manner consistent with the law.

 Protected information means 'information about a person that is or was in the records of the department or agency'.